TGOlson/csjs/README.md

 $ node profiles/
 ```

-Compilations were profiled using 5000 default blocks, each with 5 unique styles and 4 levels.
+Compilations were profiled using 5000 default blocks, each with 5 defined styles at 3 levels of nesting.

 ```js
 // default test block